tidepool-org/tidepool-org.github.io/_docs/tidepool-api.md

   x-tidepool-session-token: <token>
   ```

-  No body is required (it's a PUT), but both :userid and :invitedby are required.
+  No body is required, but both :userid and :invitedby are required.

 ### Accept invitation